irenecamper/LMS-zscore-calculator/README.md

 # LMS-zscore-calculator
 This repository contains R code for calculating Z-scores from measurement data based on age and gender-specific reference values.
-It supports both CSV and Excel input formats and generates an updated dataset with the calculated Z-scores.
+It supports both CSV and Excel input formats and generates an updated data set with the calculated Z-scores.

 ## Overview
-The R code, along with necessary data files, enables the calculation of Z-scores from anthropometric measurement data using LMS model outputs adapted from the Austrian LEAD Study.
+The R code, along with necessary data files, enables the calculation of Z-scores from anthropocentric measurement data using LMS model outputs adapted from the Austrian LEAD Study.
 This adaptation derives from [the scientific LMS Z-Score App](https://github.com/FlorianKrach/scientific-LMS-zscore-app), which utilizes LMS methodology originally implemented in Python.
 The data files are sourced from resources in the original repository.

 ## Requirements
 - **R**: Version 4.0 or higher recommended